Beating binary powering for polynomial matrices: Introduction

-The following observation generalizes that in~\cite{FlSa97}: the coefficient sequence of the $n$th power of any \emph{algebraic function} satisfies a recurrence of order and degree independent of~$n$.
+\myparagraph{Outline} The following observation generalizes that in~\cite{FlSa97}: the coefficient sequence of the $n$th power of any \emph{algebraic function} satisfies a recurrence of order and degree independent of~$n$.
 From this, in \cref{sec:seq_term}, we give algorithms for \pbseqterm{} with cost \(\bigO{N}\).

 To complete the proof of \cref{thm:main}, we design reductions between the three problems.
 Obviously $\pbpolmatpow \Rightarrow \pbseqterm$, i.e., any algorithm for $\pbpolmatpow$ with cost $O(N)$ induces one for $\pbseqterm$ with cost $O(N)$ as well.
-Indeed, the $N$th term of a polynomial C-recursive sequence is equal to an entry of the product of the \(N\)th power of a companion matrix and the vector of initial values, and this polynomial matrix-vector multiplication costs $O(N)$.
+Indeed, the $N$th term of a polynomial C-finite sequence is equal to an entry of the product of the vector of initial values and the \(N\)th power of a companion matrix, and this polynomial vector-matrix multiplication costs $O(N)$.
 Conversely, it also holds that $\pbseqterm \Rightarrow \pbpolmatpow$.
 One natural way to see this is to consider \(r^2\) sequences corresponding to each entry of \(M(x)^n\), with recurrence given by the characteristic polynomial of \(M(x)\); see the introduction of \cref{sec:bivmodpow_polmatpow}.
 In \cref{sec:modpow_to_matpow}, we give a more efficient algorithm for this reduction, based on an algorithm for $\pbseqterm \Rightarrow \pbbivmodpow$ described in \cref{sec:seqterm_to_modpow}.